 Phase 1 from Orlando’s to Hoffmeister (2,200 feet of greenway & trailhead) opened on June 24, 2018!
 The new Mysun Charitable Foundation Trailhead features a drinking fountain, restrooms, greenway parking, seating walls, a play structure, a bike fix-it station, and landscaping to help manage storm water, filter pollutants and provide wildlife habitat and food sources.

-Phase 2 will make the connection to the River des Peres Greenway and will be partially funded by federal dollars.
-Construction of Phase 2 was bid in August of 2018 and the Great Rivers Greenway Board of Directors approved a contract for construction at the September 2018 monthly board meeting.
-Construction is expected to begin in Fall 2018.
-The completed Gravois Greenway expansion is expected to open in Spring 2020.
+Phase 2 will make the connection to the River des Peres Greenway.
+Construction is underway!
+Weather permitting, it is expected to open in Spring 2020.
 Stay tuned for any traffic impacts during construction.

 Gravois Greenway Open House Archive: